openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 To make sure that you fully understand what is happening under the hood, please take a look at the example
-`server <../examples/json-extension/server/server.py>`__ and test it following the `instructions <../examples/README.md>`__.
+`server <../examples/json-extension/server/server.py>`__ and test it following these `instructions <../examples/README.md>`__.

-.. note:: *Built-in* features must not be overridden, instead, register feature with the same name and it will be called immediately after the corresponding built-in feature.
+.. note:: *Built-in* features in most cases should *not* overridden.
+Instead, register feature with the same name and it will be called immediately after the corresponding built-in feature.

 *Asynchronous* Functions (*Coroutines*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^